kristopolous/mansnip/README.md

 **With mansnip** you'll just zip through documentation, saving precious time you can use to write github readmes like you're trying to sell ginsu steak knives.

-Watch how mansnip shows everything with a "-z" option in the 25,888 lines of the zsh man pages.
+Watch how mansnip shows everything with a "-z" option in the 25,888 lines of the [zshall manpage](http://gsp.com/cgi-bin/man.cgi?section=1&topic=zshall).

 ![zshall for all](http://i.9ol.es/mansnip.webp)